 Appropriately Uses Anti-Anxiety Medication

-This statistic is a measure of the percentage of long-term residents which were administered antianxiety drugs.
-These drugs are used to treat residents suffering from anxiety or depression.
+This metric measures the percentage of long-term residents which are given antianxiety drugs.
+These medications are generally used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents